DarshanAnandu/Xerocode-Backend/README.md

 # Full Stack Development Task

-Welcome to the Full Stack Development Task! 🚀 In this task, you'll be building a Signin/Signup system with JWT authentication, integrating with Redis and either DynamoDB or MongoDB on the backend.
-Let's get started with the workflow:

-## Step 1: Signin/Signup System with JWT, Redis, and DynamoDB/MongoDB

-### Backend Setup
-- We'll begin by setting up a powerful Node.js server using Express.js.
-- For secure authentication, we'll utilize Passport.js.
-- JWT tokens will be created and validated using the jsonwebtoken library.
-- Redis will be used to store JWT metadata for efficient management.
-- User credentials will be securely stored in either DynamoDB or MongoDB.

-### Routes
-1. **/signup**: Register a new user.
-2. **/signin**: Login a registered user.
-3. **/auth/google**: Implement Google OAuth for easy authentication.
-4. **/auth/github**: Integrate GitHub OAuth for seamless login.

-## Step 2: User Type Selection

-### Frontend
-- After successful signup/signin, users will be presented with the following options: Developer, Organization, Company.

-### Backend
-- The selected user type will be stored in DynamoDB or MongoDB for future reference.

-## Step 3: Hosting Option Selection

-### Frontend
-- Users will be able to choose from two hosting options: Self Hosting or XeroCode Hosting.
-- If Self Hosting is selected, further options will include AWS and GitHub.

-### Backend
-- The chosen hosting option will be stored in DynamoDB or MongoDB.

-## Step 4: GitHub App Integration

-### Frontend
-- If the user opts for GitHub hosting, they will be redirected to install the GitHub App.

-### Backend
-- GitHub Apps API will be integrated to facilitate the installation process.
-- Once the app is successfully installed, the backend will fetch the user's public and private repositories.

-## Display Repositories
-- The frontend will present a list of repositories fetched from GitHub.
-- This list will empower users to conveniently select repositories for further actions.

-**Important Note**: Just like how Netlify requires GitHub access to deploy repositories, your application will fetch repositories, read content, and empower users with deployment options.

-With this workflow, you'll create a comprehensive Full Stack application that covers authentication, user preferences, hosting options, and GitHub integration.
-Happy coding! 🚀👩‍💻👨‍💻
+Welcome to the Full Stack Development Task! 🚀 In this task, you'll embark on an exciting journey to create a robust and feature-rich Signin/Signup system with JWT authentication.
+This system will seamlessly integrate with Redis and DynamoDB/MongoDB to ensure security and efficiency.
+Let's dive into the workflow!

+## Step 1: Building a Secure Signin/Signup System

+### Backend Magic ✨
+Our journey begins with setting up a dynamic Node.js server using the power of Express.js.
+To ensure top-notch security, we're harnessing the capabilities of Passport.js.
+The authentication process will be powered by the creation and validation of JWT tokens through the magic of the jsonwebtoken library.
+Managing these tokens will be a breeze, thanks to the integration of Redis.
+And don't worry, user credentials will be stored safely in DynamoDB or MongoDB, ensuring that user data remains under lock and key.

+### Navigating Through Routes 🛤️
+- `/signup`: New users can easily register and set foot into our digital world.
+- `/signin`: Registered users can effortlessly log in and access their personalized experience.
+- `/auth/google`: Feel the convenience of Google OAuth for quick and secure access.
+- `/auth/github`: Dive into the GitHub OAuth waters for a seamless login experience.

+## Step 2: Tailoring the Experience with User Type Selection

+### The Frontend Canvas 🎨
+After a successful signup or signin, users are greeted with the choice to define their identity: Developer, Organization, or Company.
+This personalization elevates the user experience and ensures a tailored journey.

+### Behind the Scenes 🎬
+The user's chosen identity is meticulously stored in DynamoDB or MongoDB, providing a foundation for a curated experience.

+## Step 3: Choosing the Hosting Adventure

+### The Frontend Choice 🌐
+The power of choice continues!
+Users can pick between Self Hosting or XeroCode Hosting.
+If the self-hosting route is chosen, two titans await: AWS and GitHub.

+### The Backend Blueprint 📚
+The user's hosting preference is diligently recorded in DynamoDB or MongoDB, a blueprint for future endeavors.

+## Step 4: GitHub Integration - Your Coding Companion 🤖

+### Frontend Progress 🔍
+Opting for GitHub hosting leads users to a smooth path of GitHub App installation.
+Just a few clicks away, and the App will be integrated into your GitHub repository.

+### Backend Integration 🛠️
+The GitHub Apps API becomes your ally, ensuring the integration process is seamless.
+Once the App is installed, the backend deftly fetches both public and private repositories, setting the stage for what's next.

+## Displaying the Repositories - Your World of Repos 📚

+The frontend takes center stage, showcasing the repositories fetched from GitHub.
+The user is now empowered to choose repositories, an essential step in crafting their digital domain.

+**A Glimpse of Our Creation**: Visit our Frontend at [https://xerocodee-fullstack-assignment.netlify.app/](https://xerocodee-fullstack-assignment.netlify.app/) and dive into the backend api at [https://xerocodee-e5rc.onrender.com](https://xerocodee-e5rc.onrender.com).
+The [https://github.com/DarshanAnandu/Xerocode-Frontend/tree/master](Fronend Repository) and the [https://github.com/DarshanAnandu/Xerocode-Backend/tree/master](Backend Repository).

+This journey weaves together intricate backend technologies, elegant frontend interfaces, and the power of choice, resulting in a Full Stack masterpiece.
+Let's build a digital world that caters to every user's uniqueness! 🌟👩‍💻👨‍💻